nileio/node-red-contrib-graphql-server/README.md

 To install the stable version use the Menu - Manage palette option and search for node-red-contrib-graphql-server , or Run the following command in your Node-RED user directory - typically `~/.node-red`

-Note: Requries Node-RED version 1.3 or higher.
+*Note*: Requries Node-RED version 1.3 or higher.
 Requires NodeJs version 11.15 or higher

     npm install node-red-contrib-graphql-server --engine-strict